 We cannot even begin to understand this verse until we understand some history of the old Jerusalem.
 And, it is hard to follow the history of the old Jerusalem without knowing what happened to the temple in Jerusalem.
 (This will be tomorrow’s 15-minute segment.)

 If you enjoyed this excerpt from my book, GOD Who Are You?
 AND Who Am I?
-Knowing and Experiencing God by His Hebrew Names, I invite you to sign up for my FREE eCourse bonus to the book at the link below: LEARN MORE
+Knowing and Experiencing God by His Hebrew Names, I invite you to sign up for my FREE eCourse bonus to the book at the link above, or LEARN MORE